TAbdiukov/Navman_MOVE75_Unlock_and_iGO/README.md

 # Navman_MOVE75_Unlock_and_iGO
 Unlock Navman MOVE75 and install iGO on it

+## Known issues
+1. The device will NOT sleep (suspend, hibernate properly) as the device will fail to jump back into iGO.
+This is because iGo is being launched from MortScript, which the system does NOT go after sleep.

+	Therefore, step 3 is required to mitigate the issue

 ## How to unlock a stock device
 `cd` to Program Files -> Navman .
 Then either
 1. Replace AppStartupSec.exe with Total Commander (`AppStartupSec.exe.tc`) , or